 Candidates not selected will be informed in writing by the contracting authority (see Annex B7).
 Selected candidates will receive a letter of invitation to tender and the tender dossier (see template in Annex B8).
-At the same time, the final shortlist must be published on the EuropeAid website.
+At the same time, the final shortlist must be published on the website of DG International Cooperation and Development.

-The contracting authority prepares the shortlist notice using the appropriate template (Annex B6) and sends it in due time and in electronic form to the European Commission for publication on the EuropeAid website (see guidelines for publication in Annex A11e).
+The contracting authority prepares the shortlist notice using the appropriate template (Annex B6) and sends it in due time and in electronic form to the European Commission for publication on the website of DG International Cooperation and Development (see guidelines for publication in Annex A11e).

-If unsuccessful candidates request further information, they may be given any information which is not confidential, e.g. reasons why a reference does not meet the technical selection criterion, as this may help them to be successful in future tenders.
+If unsuccessful candidates request further information, they may be given any information that is not confidential, e.g. reasons why a reference does not meet the technical selection criterion, as this may help them to be successful in future tenders.

-3.3.3.
+3.4.3.
 Drafting and content of the tender dossier